 Maarten Voors integrates interoperability into his research on investors in agriculture and mining in Kenya.
-The study combines nine different sources, e.g openstreetmap, estimated rainfall from Tamsat, Elevation data from CGIAR.
+The study combines nine different sources, e.g openstreetmap, 500 word essay about helping someone from Tamsat, essay similarities and differences examples from CGIAR.
 Since all data was spatial, in the project the data was merged based on geolocations.
 By wanting to merge, Maarten was faced with numerous data sets, formats, code languages and file versions.
 Obviously, that asks for a way to integrate.
 It took a lot of time to manually transform the data into one consistent data set in order to answer Maartens’ research questions and to be able to go with ‘one press on the button’ from data to table/graph.
-Maarten’s data will be published in Dataverse Harvard including metadata, processing steps and output code.
+Maarten’s data will be published in essay liberalismus including metadata, processing steps and output code.
 Thus Maarten hopes that others (including his future self) will have easier access to the data.

 - There is an incredible amount of data available, and interoperability is key in combining data sets from different sources.